Last Updated on

 Even though it's a household name and nearing an IPO, Casper is still a relatively young company.
 They've only been in business since 2014.

-While this is not long enough to judge the durability of their product, Casper's popularity and long list of very happy customers (see reviews) are good indicators.
+While this is not long enough to judge the durability of their product, Casper's popularity and a long list of very happy customers (see reviews) are good indicators.

 One common thing about all of these companies is that they have reduced mattress costs and prices dramatically by cutting out the middleman.

 If you think about all the costs, a retailer incurs by moving the product from the manufacturer to the store (transport, storage, logistics, handling, etc.).
 The typical 30-100% markup local furniture stores add to the price, you can see why buying directly from Casper would save you $1,000 or more – without sacrificing quality.

 Casper takes great steps to ensure that its mattresses are safe for the environment and protect the health of their customers.